-If I were to take cues from brand names, then Masque Milano is fairly straightforward in its representation.
+If I were to take cues from brand names, then Masque Milano is fairly straightforward in presentation.
 Admirers of the art of opera, Alessandro and Riccardo have combined forces to capture some rare moments inspired from life to create an olfactive symphony of sorts.
+In this article, I’ll take you through one of their finest compositions, Masque Milano Tango, and why it has become such a hit in the Middle Eastern market.

 “Times are changing and the market is evolving.
 Despite the growing consumer interest in niche and independent brands, this prosperous industry presents its own challenges,” says Alessandro Brun.